kevinfossez/kevinfossez.github.io/_pages/about.md

 ## General

+- List of [articles](./refs/) where the Berggren basis was used.
-- List of [articles](./files/page_refs.html) where the Berggren basis was used.
+- List of [articles](./refs/page_refs.html) where the Berggren basis was used.
-- List of [articles](https://kevinfossez.github.io/files/page_refs.html) where the Berggren basis was used.
+- List of [articles](https://kevinfossez.github.io/refs/page_refs.html) where the Berggren basis was used.